This is as grown up as I get!

 We spent lots of holidays at the cabin.
 The ever fascinating tide pools and incredibly white sand dunes of Asilomar were the best playground an adventurous girl could ever have.

-I credit much of my imagination and intrepidness to what I see now as a sort of half feral childhood back then, when I was allowed to head out the door, and no one was going to worry unless I didn’t make it home for meals.
+I credit much of my imagination and intrepidness to what I see now as a sort of half feral childhood, when I was allowed to head out the door, and no one was going to worry unless I didn’t make it home for meals.

 It was rare back then to see anyone else along that stretch of the coast, but I loved the solitude.